Remote Staffing vs. Outsourcing: What’s The Difference?

 - Higher chances of recruiting better candidates and fostering improved employee performance and productivity.

-- No compliance issues as there would be a dedicated focus on workplace safety and data privacy by the HRM team.
+- No compliance issues, as there would be a dedicated focus on workplace safety and data privacy by the HRM team.

 - Better performance by the organization due to effective human capital management

-However, there are a few disadvantages associated with HRM, if not implemented the right way.
+However, there are a few disadvantages associated with HRM if not implemented the right way.

-- There can be major penalties and fines an organization could face in the event of non-compliance with legal requirements.
+- There can be major penalties and fines that an organization could face in the event of non-compliance with legal requirements.

 - A strong HR leader is necessary if HRM must be carried out effectively and without chaos.